Uberi/University-Notes/PHYS121/PHYS121.md

 Third Law of Motion
 -------------------

-All forces act on at least two forces.
-Therefore, if there is only one objectm there can be no forces.
+All forces act on at least two objects.
+Therefore, if there is only one object there can be no forces.

 When two objects interact, the force exerted by object 1 on object 2 is equal in magnitude but opposite in direction to the force exerted by object 2 on object 1.